George Solomos: Travels and further projects

-George was a regular visitor to Morocco, where his friends Paul Bowles and Jane Bowles had lived for many years.
-He had first gone there in 1950 with Irving Thalberg, Jr., the son of the famous film producer of the same name, who later became a professor of philosophy.
+Solomos was a regular visitor to Morocco, where his friends Paul Bowles and Jane Bowles had lived for many years.
+Solomos had first gone there in 1950 with Irving Thalberg, Jr., the son of the famous film producer of the same name, who later became a professor of philosophy.

-An article in the fashion magazine Flair, which was aimed at the New York literati, published with a transparent cover by the Condé Nast Publications heiress Fleur Cowles described George as:
+An article in the fashion magazine Flair, which was aimed at the New York literati, published with a transparent cover by the Condé Nast Publications heiress Fleur Cowles, described Solomos as:

 an apprentice Yankee Balzac – and a be-bop hipster perched on a cliff outside Tangier celebrating the virtues of hashish...

-– which was based on testimony of Gore Vidal who had met him on a visit to Morocco.
+– which was based on the testimony of Gore Vidal, who had met him on a visit to Morocco.

-After George returned to Madrid, he took the first Orient Express train to run through Greece to Istanbul since the end of WWII.
+After Solomos returned to Madrid, he took the first Orient Express train to run through Greece to Istanbul since the end of WWII.
 He then went from Salonika to Athens and on to Sparta to visit his family home, through a country ravaged by war.